A Modern Musketeer

 A Modern Musketeer is a 1917 American silent adventure comedy film directed and written by Allan Dwan.
-Based on the short story, "D'Artagnan of Kansas" by E. P. Lyle, Jr., the film was produced by and stars Douglas Fairbanks.
+Based on the short story, "D'Artagnan of Kansas" by Eugene P. Lyle Jr., which appeared in Everybody's Magazine, September 1912, the film was produced by and stars Douglas Fairbanks.
 A now complete and restored print of the film still exists and is currently in the public domain.

 Plot

 D'Artagnan (Douglas Fairbanks) rides up to a tavern on horseback and ends up brawling with sword and fist with the patrons inside in his haste to approach a fair young stranger.
 After triumphing, he morphs into modern day Ned Thacker (also played by Fairbanks).

 Ned is born and raised in Kansas by a mother who passes along to him her love of D'Artagnan and The Three Musketeers, despite his father's concern that it is not good for him.
 In fact, Ned does get into trouble with his (sometimes unwanted) chivalrous attempts to help women.
 Finally, Ned can stand it no more; he decides to leave dull Kansas.
 In mirroring scenes, D'Artagnan is astride a somewhat less-than-noble steed, a present from his father for his departure from home, while Ned's father gives him the modern equivalent: a car.